NitinNair89/gitscope-cli/README.md

 Built with ❤️ by Nitin Nair

-Software Engineer • React | Node | TypeScript
+Front-End Developer • React | Node | TypeScript